ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IDelaunayLOverSQRTmu.rst

 IDelaunayLOverSQRTmu
 ====================

-.. py:class:: IDelaunayLOverSQRTmu
+.. py:class:: ansys.stk.core.stkobjects.IDelaunayLOverSQRTmu

    object

    Interface for Delaunay Variable L/SQRT(mu), i.e. L divided the square root of the central-body gravitational constant, yielding a geometric version of the Delaunay set that is independent of the central body.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IDelaunayLOverSQRTmu

 Overview
 --------